MSP-1 Specification

 A resource conforms to the MSP-1 version specification when:

-- It declares a valid semantic version string.
+- It uses a semantic version string when declaring